Wellington9959/URLShortener/README.md

 1. Copy the `.env.example` file to `.env` and update the values as per your needs.

-2. Run the Flask API and redis containers:
+2. Run the fastAPI and MongoDB containers:

 ```bash
 docker-compose up -d